Best Medicare Advantage Plans in Indiana (2026)

 • Maximum out-of-pocket (MOOP) limits: This cap protects you from unlimited medical bills each year.
 Once you reach this amount, your plan pays all remaining covered costs.

-• Prescription drug coverage: Most plans bundle medication coverage directly into your benefits package.
-This helps lower your costs when filling prescriptions at the pharmacy.
+• Prescription drug coverage: Most plans include prescription drug coverage.
+This can lower what you pay when filling prescriptions at the pharmacy.

 Company Image